Bendrox/Legal-French-Tracker/README.md

 - The LLM summarizes the comments and provides a user-friendly output.

-🚀  Run the solution :
+🚀 Run the solution

-- Option 1: build the database (tabular format) without using the Streamlit interface:
+- Option 1: Execution with the Streamlit interface: streamlit run streamlit_app.py

-main.py (uses a sandbox environment of the Légifrance API).

-main_prod.py (uses a production environment of the Légifrance API; no significant performance improvements recorded) but a significate reliability in the responses.

-- Option 2: build the database (tabular format) using the Streamlit interface:
+- Option 2: Execution with docker

-streamlit run streamlit_app.py in terminal to execute the Streamlit application.

-Other files:

-- Explore_LégiFrance_API.ipynb: A notebook for exploring API calls, which also serves as a notebook version of the application.
-- modules_tracker: Contains .py files for main, which include API call functions, authentication mechanisms, and data preparation functions (cleaning and formatting).
+🛠 Upcoming code improvements:

+- Enhance of the import of internal libraries / modules with __init__.py

+- Improve the code compliance with PEP 8

+- CI / CD

-🔮 Other upcomming features
+🔮 Upcoming features

-- Interactive visualization of changes in a web interface.

-- Notification system to inform about critical updates.

-- Contributor: suggestions are welcome!
+- LLMops

+- Quality measurement of the LLM comment

+- Alternative comments with other models